 - (a) Throwing a punch, or a forearm, or kicking at an opponent, even though no contact is made. - (b) Using abusive, threatening, or insulting language or gestures to opponents, teammates, officials, or representatives of the League. - (c) Using baiting or taunting acts or words that may engender ill will between teams. - (d) Any violent gesture, or an act that is sexually suggestive or offensive. - (e) Unnecessary physical contact with a game official.
 Under no circumstance is a player allowed to shove, push, or strike an official in an offensive, disrespectful, or unsportsmanlike manner.
-The player shall be disqualified from the game, and any such action must be reported to the Commissioner. - (f) Prolonged or excessive celebrations or demonstrations by an individual player or multiple players. - (g) Using any object as a prop, or possessing any foreign or extraneous object(s) that are not part of the uniform on the field or the sideline during the game, other than the football after a scoring play or change of possession.
-If any foreign object(s) are deemed a safety hazard by the game officials, in addition to a yardage penalty, the player will be subject to ejection from the game, whether he uses the object or not.
+The player shall be disqualified from the game, and any such action must be reported to the Commissioner, who may impose further discipline.